aaayumi/100-days-of-code/log.md

 **Thoughts:**
 There are many factors to improve on my portfolio page..
 I hope I will be able to make one which I can satisfy with..

+Day 5: February 12, 2017

++Today's Progress: Completed Basic Javascript and Object oriented programming from FreeCodeCamp

++Today's Work : Basic Javascript and Object oriented programming

++Thoughts: I like to code more!